facebook/sapling/_src/overview/shelve.md

 $ sl status
 ```

-You can either use `sl unshelve` to restore the latest shelved change to the working copy, `sl unshelve [shelved name]` to specify a change to unshelve.
+You can either use `sl unshelve` to restore the latest shelved change to the working copy, or `sl unshelve [shelved name]` to specify a change to unshelve.

 ```bash
 $ sl status